Chris-Jones-Gill/html5-martial-arts-template/readme.md

 This is an example website for a martial arts business from KISS Web Design.

 It is responsive, uses HTML5 and CSS3, and requires SASS and Compass if you want to build it yourself

+This is the result of a mini project to convert an old tables-based layout template to a modern HTML5 one.

+You can view the orignal [here](http://kisswebdesign.co.uk/sample_sites/martial-arts-tables/ "Original table layout template"), and this new one [here](http://kisswebdesign.co.uk/sample_sites/martial-arts-html5/index.html "New HTML5 layout template")

+There is an accompanying blog post [here](http://kisswebdesign.co.uk/Blog/converting-from-a-tables-based-layout-to-html5 "Blog post about this project on KISS Web Design") that gives some more details.

 ------------